KendiLorna/Marketing-and-product-performance-analysis/README.md

 #### QUESTIONS

-The dashboard answers the following business questions:
+My aim was to answer the following business questions:

 1. What campaign factors are most strongly correlated with high conversion rates across tiers?
 2. Which subscription tier yields the highest ROI relative to budget allocations, and why does it outperform others?